predix-ui/predix-ui/_pages/develop/stacking-context.md

 </px-modal-trigger>

 There are two components in `px-overlay`:
-* `px-overlay-content`: a holder for elements which you want to get hoisted up the DOM
+* `px-overlay-content` - a container for elements which should get hoisted up the DOM
-* `px-overlay-container`: a container which resides outside your stacking context to hold the hoisted elements
+* `px-overlay-container` - a container which resides outside the stacking context to hold the hoisted elements

 ## px-overlay-container

-Ideally, you should add a `px-overlay-container` just outside your stacking context trap to catch your content.
+Ideally, you should add a `px-overlay-container` just outside of the stacking context trap to catch your content.
 If you do not add one, then one will be created at the body level and your content will be added there.

 `px-overlay-container` has a few optional properties:
-* `z-index`: by default, it has a z-index of 1250 which should put it above everything in the Predix Design System.
-The `--px-overlay-container-z-index` CSS variable will allow you to customize the z-index of the container.
+* `z-index` - by default, it has a z-index of 1250 which should put it above everything in the Predix Design System.
+The `--px-overlay-container-z-index` CSS variable allows you to customize the z-index of the container.
-* `containerType`: this is a string which allows you to specify which content should hoist to which container.
-Both content and container have this property and a container will only accept content from a `px-overlay-content` with a matching `containerType`.
+* `containerType` - this is a string which allows you to specify which content should hoist to which container.
+Both content and container have this property, and a container will only accept content from a `px-overlay-content` with a matching `containerType`.

 ### Basic Usage: